spacebarchat/docs/docs/setup.md

 You need to install git from [git-scm.com](https://git-scm.com/downloads) or your package manager.

-You need to install nodejs from [nodejs.org](https://nodejs.org/) or your package manager.
+You need to install nodejs version 14 or higher from [nodejs.org](https://nodejs.org/) or your package manager.

 Now you can clone and start the server by executing this in the terminal/shell: